|

 doctor treated injuries claimed false by the

-indictment (440) and that Mrs. Wirschning never dis-
+indictment (440) and that Mrs. Wirschning never disclaimed any of

 these injuries and further that Mrs. Elizabeth Wirschning never made